 The Texas Facilities Commission (TFC) is the State agency responsible for implementing Phase One of the master plan.
-To effectively manage the project, TFC has contracted with a Master Architect/Engineer (MAE), Page; and a Construction Manager Agent (CMA), Balfour Beatty Construction, to oversee this $581 million effort.
-Both firms are providing recommendations on state-of-the-art design and construction practices, and are assisting TFC in preparing conceptual designs and defining a project management plan for the entire development.
-As required by the 2016 Texas Capitol Complex Master Plan, they are responsible for preparing the conceptual and schematic designs for the new buildings for approval by a compliance panel appointed by the Governor, Lieutenant Governor and Speaker of the House of Representatives.
-This expert panel will confirm that the designs are in compliance with the principles and guidelines established in the master plan.
-The firms will also provide oversight throughout the project but neither will be directly involved in the preparation of construction documents or the physical construction efforts.
-Instead, TFC will separately procure and contract for Architect/Engineer of Record or Engineer/Architect of Record (AOR or EOR) services and Construction Manager at Risk (CMR) services to complete the work.
+To effectively manage the project, TFC has contracted with Architect of Record, HOK; Construction Manager at Risk, JE Dunn, and Project Controls Manager, Square One to collaborate on this $900 million effort.
+These firms are providing recommendations on state-of-the-art design and construction practices, and are assisting TFC in preparing conceptual designs and defining a project management plan for the entire Phase II development.
+As required by the Texas Capitol Complex Master Plan 2020 Update, they are responsible for preparing the conceptual and schematic designs for the new buildings for approval by a compliance panel appointed by the Governor, Lieutenant Governor and Speaker of the House of Representatives.
+The expert panel will confirm that the designs are in compliance with the principles and guidelines established in the master plan.